dadaatom/BetterConsole/README.md

 ```c#
 BetterConsole.Reload();
 ```
-Reloading individual components can also be done is the component exists on the last line and is not multiline.
+Reloading individual components can also be done if the component exists on the last line and is not multiline.
+This strategy is effective when you expect to reload a component very regularly (like a timer or loading bar).
 ```c#
 BetterConsole.Reload(component);
 ```